PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 Rename `drive.jupyterlab-settings-template` to `drive.jupyterlab-settings`.
 The file `drive.jupyterlab-settings-template` is under the `singleuser` folder.

 ## Obtain Domain name
 If you intend to use JupyterHub on your laptop for localhost use, there is no need to obtain a domain name and you can skip this step.
-If JuypterHub will be used with a domain name, obtain domain name.
+If JuypterHub will be used with a domain name, obtain domain name (see "Using a Domain Name" below).

 ## Create SSL Certificate (two options)
 ### Self-signed certificate